Create a Website Account - Manage notification subscriptions, save form progress and more.

-The Assessor uses standard valuation manuals for all of the various types of personal property.
+The Assessor uses standard valuation manuals for all the various types of personal property.
 Vehicles are the most widely owned form of taxable personal property, and for this the Assessor uses a rate book provided by the Missouri State Tax Commission.
-This rate book is used by all Missouri counties.
+This rate book is used by Missouri counties.
 For any questions concerning the valuation of your property, your point of contact is the Perry County Assessor's Office.
 The County Assessor is the official whose responsibility is to assess the value of all taxable personal property within the county.

 Show All Answers

 For more information, contact the County Collector at (573) 547-4422.

 Taxable personal property consists of motor vehicles, trailers, mobile homes, watercraft, boat motors, aircraft, livestock, farm machinery and equipment, agricultural crops, and any other personal property not exempted by law.
 Taxation of business enterprises is not included here because its complexity is beyond the scope of this explanation.